Marketing Automation Strategies and Examples

-For an eCommerce website, often a customer would have added some items to her online shopping cart, and would have forgotten about the cart.
+For an eCommerce website (such as Shopify website), often a customer would have added some items to her online shopping cart, and would have forgotten about the cart.

 That’s when an email (or a series of emails) should be sent to the customer, reminding her about the incomplete order.
 The immediate objective is to get this customer to make/complete this one specific purchase.